Reza Ghoochannejhad: Sydney FC (loan)

 Ghoochannejhad signed for A-League club Sydney FC on loan for six months on 31 January 2019.
 He made his debut on 8 February against the Brisbane Roar and became the first Iranian international in the A-League.
 He scored his first goal for the club on 1 March against Adelaide United.

 He later scored the winning penalty in the 2019 A-League Grand Final and became the first Iranian to win the title in the Australian A-League.

 PEC Zwolle

 Ghoochannejhad joined Eredivisie side PEC Zwolle in September 2019.

 During his debut, after coming on to the pitch he did a poker against RKC Waalwijk and scored four goals for his team to earn the three points and he became the first Eredivisie player in history to score four goals after coming on as a substitute.

-And also the first Iranian to score four goals in one of the top European leagues.
+This also made him the first Iranian to score four goals in one game in one of the top European leagues.

 On 22 January 2021, Ghoochannejhad scored three goals after coming on as substitute to make it 3–1 against Willem II and became the first player in the history of the Eredivisie to achieve a hat-trick twice as a substitute.
 In summer 2021, at the end of his two-year contract, he was released by PEC Zwolle.

-As of September 2022, he is retired.
+As of September 2022, he has retired from professional football.